olegsher2022/telran/README.md

 * HomeWork for lesson 12:
 * - TODO in the project PhoneBook:
-* - - Move folder starttests from the folder test (resolve all conflicts)
 * - - Create folder manager and there: class ApplicationManager, BaseHelper, UserHelper and fill the, like on the lesson
 * - - Create folder tests and add there LoginTests and BaseTests and connect them with the applicationManager and Helpers, like on the lesson
 * - - Create folder DTO and add there to types for objects – object and object with, like on the lesson, and create for both objects tests positiveLogin